EdgeFirstAI/documentation/docs/perception/dev/examples/ssd.md

 This script is required to run on the target as it will use the DMA Buffer topic to provide the images for the model.
 Additionally, the script will need to be run using sudo as it needs to access the file descriptor to get the DMA buffer and cannot without sudo.

-1. Disable the current model service
+1. Disable the current model service with the following command:

     ```shell
     sudo systemctl stop model
     ```

-2. You can then run the script using the following
+2. You can then run the script using the following invocation:

     ```shell
-    sudo python3 boxes2d_publisher.py --model model.tflite --threshold 0.5 --shape 300,300
+    sudo -E python3 boxes2d_publisher.py --model model.tflite --threshold 0.5 --shape 300,300
     ```

-    The --model argument will be the path to the SSD model to be used to perform inference on the model and return boxes.
+    * the `--model` argument will be the path to the SSD model to be used to perform inference on the model and return boxes.
-    The --threshold argument will set the score threshold for a box to be published by the server.
+    * the `--threshold` argument will set the score threshold for a box to be published by the server.
-    The --shape argument is the input height,width of the model, comma delimited.
+    * the `--shape` argument is the input height,width of the model, comma delimited.

-3. The rt/model/boxes2d will now be published once again and can be subscribed to by any other example.
+3. The `/rt/model/boxes2d` topic will now be published once again and can be subscribed to by any other example.

-Once you disable the server, you should restart the model service
+Once you disable the server, you should restart the model service with the following command.
 ```
 sudo systemctl restart model
 ```